ZJUJeffLai/ZJUJeffLai.github.io/_pages/about.md

 ======
 * I'm honored to receive the **Best Paper Award** (Top 3) from Workshop on Learning with Limited Labelled Data for Image and Video Understanding at CVPR 2022.
 * I'm honored to receive the 2022 Smita Bakshi Digital Learning and Teaching Award from the Electrical and Computer Engineering Department.
-* I'm honored to receiving the ICML 2022 Participation Grant and R13 Grant Travel Awards from the American Association of Neuropathologists Annual (AANP).
+* I'm honored to receive the ICML 2022 Participation Grant and R13 Grant Travel Awards from the American Association of Neuropathologists Annual (AANP).
 * I will join Amazon Lab126 (Sunnyvale, CA) as an Applied Scientist Intern in June, 2022.
 * Our work on ''*Smoothed Adaptive Weighting for Imbalanced Semi-Supervised Learning: Improve Reliability Against Unknown Distribution*'' was accepted by The International Conference on Machine Learning (**ICML**) 2022.
 * I will join Electronic Arts (Redwood City, CA) as a Ph.D.
 Data Scientist Intern in June, 2021.